ghostli123/liveapi-demo-app/README.md

     pip install -r backend/requirements.txt
     ```

-1. Get your Google Cloud access token:
+1. Set google project on your local device:
-   Run the following command in a terminal with gcloud installed to set your project, and to retrieve your access token.
+   Run the following command in a terminal with gcloud installed to set your project.

     ```sh
     gcloud components update
     gcloud components install beta
     gcloud config set project YOUR-PROJECT-ID
-    gcloud auth print-access-token
-    ```

-1. Create a `.env` file in `backend/` with following configurations.

-    ```sh
-    BEARER_TOKEN="YourAccessToken"
-    PROJECT_ID="ProjectId"
-    LOCATION="Location"
     ```

 1. Start the Python WebSocket server: